Basic Automation¶

 b'<?xml version=\'1.0\' encoding=\'UTF-8\' standalone=\'yes\' ?>\r\n<hierarchy rotation="0">\r\n <node index="0" text="" resource-id="" class="android.widget.FrameLayout" package="com.android.systemui" content-desc="" checkable="false" checked="false" clickable="false"...

-You can execute the following call to wait for the current window to be in an idle state, similar to Selenium's implicitly_wait.
-The parameter unit is milliseconds, so 5*1000 means waiting for 5 seconds (1000 milliseconds = 1 second).
+You can call the following to wait for the current window to become idle, similar to Selenium's implicitly_wait.
+The parameter unit is milliseconds; 5*1000 means waiting 5000 milliseconds (i.e., 5 seconds).

 d.wait_for_idle(5*1000)

-You can execute the following call to get the most recent Toast message from the system.
-However, note that it only supports Toast messages sent via the system API; messages from third-party Toast-like UI implementations cannot be retrieved.
+You can call the following to get the most recent Toast message in the system.
+Note that only Toast messages sent via the system API are supported; third-party Toast-like UI messages cannot be obtained.

 d.get_last_toast()